aws-samples/amazon-mq-workshop/labs/lab-11.md

 AmazonMQDotNet.exe --url <BROKER_URL> --mode receiver --type queue --destination NMS.Q
 ```

-For running C# programs you need mono , which can be installed by logging in as root and following these [instructions](https://www.mono-project.com/download/stable/#download-lin-centos)
+For running C# programs, you need mono runtime which can be installed by logging in as root and following these [instructions](https://www.mono-project.com/download/stable/#download-lin-centos)

 ### Linux executable can be built on Windows machine